HarithGovinna/My_Fadecandy_2022/README.md

 - Snake going forward
 - Christmas tree develop the code using an array list
 - Once the button ptress the code is running in the simulator
+- Updated the github with every changes

 # Version 04

 - Buddhist flag, star blink normally, random dark going forward and backward printed
 - Develop the chritsmas tree to constantly light up with different colour
 - Compltede the code by connecting the GUI, once we presss the button the code is simulating in the simulator

+# Version 05

+- Iteration , blinking, mid reverse code developed
+- Connected with GUI to run in the simulator
+- Snake, combined a new code in the snake code, once the snake code finish like to turn the simulaort into green
+- Added an another flag in the right side of the simulator and make both of them to constatntly light up by a looping
+- Added comments (every version)

+# Version 06

+- Added a test me button to check the coronavirus
+- Once the user click the button, the temp, fever, and cough askig questions in the console, once the user input the values it gives a result saying that its positie o     negative
+- If the cough >  (enter numbers)
+- While the result is displaying in the terminal, the opc simulator also gives the outpu as positive or ngative with a beautiful animation.

+# Version 07

+-

+# Version 08

+- Added demo and explanation video
+- Added a new branch in the github as master - the final code and the
+- Spelling correction (commentsm readme)
 -

 # Basic commands